 When you open a Self-Directed Retirement account from Rocket Dollar, you are free to make great investments from your IRA that you might not have otherwise been able to make, such as Johns Taco Truck.

-The best part is, you keep all of the tax benefits of a retirement account, which means that when John begins paying dividends on the profits of his taco truck, all dispursed funds will flow back into your IRA, tax-free.
+The best part is you keep all of the tax benefits of a retirement account, which means that when John begins paying dividends on the profits of his taco truck, all dispersed funds will flow back into your IRA, tax-free.

 Retirement savings can be a great source of funds to deploy when you have exciting projects coming across your desk.
-Using the money expressly set aside to be invested and grown for your future makes a lot more sense than using the money competing for mortgages, vacations, schools, and more.
-A Rocket Dollar Self-Directed IRA or Solo 401(k) allows you to keep the benefits of a retirement account, with the flexibility of cash.
+Using the money set aside to be invested and grown for your future makes a lot more sense than using the money competing for mortgages, vacations, schools, and more.
+A Rocket Dollar Self-Directed IRA or Solo 401(k) allows you to keep the benefits of a retirement account with the flexibility of cash.